adalton/apue3/Chapter02/Readme.md

    in a program and because ISO C does not allow multiple typedefs for the same name, how must the headers be written?

+   Linux, with gcc-8.2.0 has `/usr/lib/gcc/x86_64-pc-linux-gnu/8.2.0/include/stddef.h`.
+   It uses the C preprocessor to determine whether or not the `size_t` type has been defined, and if not, it defines it.
+I'd guess that those macro guards are well-known, and that any other files that might end up defining it would check (and potentially set) them to prevent other files from generating multiple definitions.

 2. Examine your system’s headers and list the actual data types used to implement the primitive system data types.